emiryildirimlar/AspNetForum/README.md

 🇬🇧 English Version
 🚀 About the Project
-ForumMVC is a full-featured discussion forum web application built with ASP.NET MVC.
+AspNetForum is a full-featured discussion forum web application built with ASP.NET MVC.
 Users can register, log in, create topics, and post replies — all within a clean and functional interface.

 🧰 Technologies Used:
 🌐 ASP.NET MVC 5 – Web application framework